 Title IV-E foster care funds are used to provide funds to title IV-E agencies to assist with the costs of foster care maintenance for eligible children; administrative expenses to manage the program; and training for staff, foster parents, and certain private agency staff.
 Foster care maintenance payments are issued monthly to foster parents or institutions to support foster care.
 Foster care maintenance payments vary by county and can also vary if the child has a special need.
-ODJFS sets the minimum and maximum ceilings for per diem rates.
-Until July 1, 2023, the minimum per diem is \$10 and the maximum is \$200.
+In the past, ODJFS has set the minimum and maximum ceilings for per-diem rates.
 There are also annual clothing and personal incidental ceilings.
-However, beginning July 1, 2023, ODJFS plans to implement a tiered system whereby children and foster families will be placed into tiers based on their needs or skills.
+ODJFS plans to implement, in the current biennium, a tiered system whereby children and foster families will be placed into tiers based on their needs or skills.
 One of the goals of a tiered system is to establish consistent foster care payment rates to support families and incentivize them to take higher needs children and youth.
 The tiered rates will replace the current minimum and maximum rates.
 Title IV-E Foster Care Maintenance is reimbursed at the Federal Medical Assistance Percentage (FMAP).